zoli2010/mlh-init-2022/README.md

 This Github repository contains (almost) all of the projects that I have submitted for [MLH INIT 2022](https://init.mlh.io/).
 This collection contains 39 projects (which are admittedly low-effort, due to the time constraints), all initially created from 27th June to 5th July.

-As of July 5th, 2am UTC, I am ranked 29th on the INIT Leaderboards under the alias "foop", with a total of 167 points worth challenge submissions and event check-ins.
+As of the end of INIT 2022, I am ranked 23th on the INIT Leaderboards under the alias "foop", with a total of 186 points worth challenge submissions and event check-ins.
 I am a member of BLAHAJGang 🍉🦈, an extremely supportive and hyped-up guild within MLH.

 ## INIT 2022: Day 8